Skip to main content

 Work

-You could start as a kitchen assistant or trainee chef, known as commis chef.
-You could then work your way up while learning on the job.
+You could start work as a kitchen assistant or trainee commis chef in a restaurant or catering company and work your way up while learning on the job.

 More Information